 The sample program in Listing 8.7 rotates a copy of a selection set using a base point and rotation angle provided by the user.
-You can rotate and copy with grips, but it involves several steps.
+You can rotate and copy func Degrees and Radians Compared with grips, but it involves several steps.
 In AutoCAD 2006, the ROTATE command has a Copy option, but if you need this function often, a dedicated command would be helpful.